 There are just a few plants that will make a very tall vertical accent and remain permanently thin.
-The Sky Pencil Juniper is one, but for a leafy evergreen, rather than a conifer, there is nothing that beats the amazing Graham Blandy Boxwood.
+The Sky Pencil Holly is one, but for a leafy evergreen, rather than a conifer, there is nothing that beats the amazing Graham Blandy Boxwood.
 A narrow column of small green leaves, every branch grows straight up, creating a spectacular narrow plant that never deviates or grows wider with age.
 These narrow vertical accents are perfect for framing an entrance, or for creating a focal point in a long part of the garden.
 Grouped at the corners of beds they bring a powerful formal look more easily than anything else can, especially in smaller gardens – and they don’t need tedious trimming to stay that way.
 You can also make a remarkable narrow hedge, by planting a row at 12-inch intervals.
 With a little trimming they will grow together into the thinnest tall hedge you have ever seen.

 Growing Graham Blandy Boxwood Shrubs